adrianpp/Brewing/README.md

 after cloning, cd into the cloned directory and `make`.

-can use `make mock` to not use wiringPi and instead use mock interface.
+can use `make mock all` to not use wiringPi and instead use mock interface.

 # Hardware Connections